ztang99/Graph-Based-Benchmark/graphToBenchmarkSet/README.md

-# graphToTruthSet
+# graphToBenchmarkSet

-Code under this directory describes how truth set is generated from pangenome MC graph output VCF.
+Code under this directory describes how benchmark set is generated from pangenome MC graph output VCF.

 ## File Structure
 ```markdown